R - courses

 R 3 - Visualisation, data exploration, cluster analysis & SEM – 2 days

 Topics covered include outlier detection, visualisation of trends, and multivariate data.
 It also covers dimension-reduction of complex data using principal component analysis (PCA).
 Cluster analysis is used to find subgroups in exploratory analyses of your data.
 SEM allows us to study causal relationships between variables in our data and latent (unobservable) variables, such as difficult-to-measure attitudes.
+Mediation analysis is used to understand the mechanism behind causal relationships.

 Prerequisites: R1 or similar.